viveknigam3003/viveknigam3003/README.md

   </a>
 </div>

-### About me
+### 👋🏻 About me
-I'm a software developer and designer based in India.
+Hi, I'm a software developer and designer based in India.
 Pursuing Master's in Mathematics and Computing

 * **Recent Job**: Google Summer of Code 2020 Student Developer for [Rucio](https://github.com/rucio) (CERN-HSF)